0Silv0/Divergence-Meter/README.md

 01-11-23 |
   Added date display for four seconds every 30 seconds.
 Changed startRTC() a bit to write date correctly, needed to skip the day register, which I forgot about at first.
   Flickering bug fixed, my BIT_CLEAR macro had a mistake... instead of clearing just one bit it was clearing all bits from 0 - bitNumPosition.

+03-11-23 |
+  Added settings menu, and changed some of the way I wrote my code to try and reduce program memory space.

 Known bugs:
 - [X] Slight tube flickering when clock updates per second.
 Why? not sure... tried changing how HVE gets enabled and it didn't like it at all.
 More testing needed.
 (Update: BIT_CLEAR Macro had a mistake... 🤦)